RhydamKumar/Python-Learning-Journey/README.md

 - Automating repetitive tasks using loops.
 - Controlling loop execution with break, continue, and pass.
 - Strengthening logical thinking through hands-on practice.

 ---

+# ✅ Day 3 — Strings

+## 📚 Concepts Covered

+- Introduction to Strings
+- Creating Strings
+- String Indexing
+- String Slicing
+- Negative Indexing
+- String Methods
+- String Formatting
+- f-Strings
+- Practice Programs

+---

+## 💡 What I Learned

+- Understood how strings are used to store and manipulate textual data.
+- Learned to access characters using positive and negative indexing.
+- Extracted parts of strings using slicing.
+- Explored built-in string methods such as:
+  - `upper()`
+  - `lower()`
+  - `strip()`
+  - `replace()`
+  - `split()`
+  - `find()`
+  - `count()`
+- Learned modern string formatting using **f-strings**.
+- Solved practice problems to strengthen my understanding of string operations.

+---